Difficult-Things/Tokendrink-2025/README.md

 ### Dashboard
 The dashboard is the main controller for everything.
 It will automatically get the results from Data-watcher, but everything can be overwritten using the dashboard in case e.g. a team is winning too much.
 Whenever a round should start, set the correct values in the dashboard and press the execute command (or whatever it is called, I have not seen the dashboard for a year).
 ### Game-server
+Game-server is currently mainly a communication tool called MQTT between all the other systems.
+You should not have to touch this code, and it will just run, that is a promise.
 ### Game
+The game is made in Unity this year.
+Unity will use the MQTT messages to change scenes and textures.

+### Pullenwand (OPTIONAL, PLEASE SKIP)
+IDK

 ## How to start
+Run the start.batch to run the game-server, data-watcher and dashboard.
+The dashboard can be opened using localhost:1883, the data-watcher folder can probably be changed, but do not know how at the moment.

 ## WHO NOT TO CONTACT
 Do not contact Gino or Joris for any problems you encounter, we also forgot how it works.